IDBusinessSolutions/IDBS-developer-assessment-application/non-java-option/Level-1/README.md

 Now here is the coding twist:

-					The code that you write to evaluate the equation must ONLY utilise the mathematical operators ADD and SUBTRACT the java operator + and -
+					The code that you write to evaluate the equation must ONLY utilise the mathematical operators ADD and SUBTRACT the coding language operator + and -

-You **are not allowed** to use mathematical operators such as multiplication, division, modulas, "raised to the power of", logarithms, base conversions, logical-shift operators or any mathematical functions/operators other than the java operators ADD "&nbsp;+&nbsp;" or SUBTRACT "&nbsp;-&nbsp;"&nbsp;.
+You **are not allowed** to use mathematical operators such as multiplication, division, modulus, "raised to the power of", logarithms, base conversions, logical-shift operators or any mathematical functions/operators other than the operators ADD "&nbsp;+&nbsp;" or SUBTRACT "&nbsp;-&nbsp;"&nbsp;.
 If the code you submit uses any method other than simple ADD or SUBTRACT during the calculation process the solution will be rejected.